155 Freeman Street, Ground Floor

 Our program involves three distinct components: (1) the publication of lost or unpublished material still vital to contemporary discussions, (2) the publication of books by contemporary artists, and (3) the publication of editions that function as publications, though may take the shape of say a record or poster (in this way, we are very much influenced by how Printed Matter has come to define the artist book and its varied forms since the 1960s).
 Our aim is to reach audiences throughout the world, those to whom publications can reach but galleries and museums cannot.

-Primary Information receives generous support through grants from the Michael Asher Foundation, the Robert D. Bielecki Foundation, the Brownstone Family Foundation, the Greenwich Collection Ltd, the National Endowment for the Arts, the New York City Department of Cultural Affairs in partnership with the City Council, the New York State Council on the Arts, the Orbit Fund, the Stichting Egress Foundation, The Andy Warhol Foundation for the Visual Arts, and individuals worldwide.
+Primary Information receives generous support through grants from the Michael Asher Foundation, the Robert D. Bielecki Foundation, the Greenwich Collection Ltd, the National Endowment for the Arts, the New York City Department of Cultural Affairs in partnership with the City Council, the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, the Orbit Fund, the Stichting Egress Foundation, The Andy Warhol Foundation for the Visual Arts, and individuals worldwide.

 Primary Information is a W.A.G.E. certified organization.